-Each student will present his/her draft collection to the entire class for a final evaluation.
-The draft prepared for the final presentation can then be used by the participants as their portfolio.
+Each student will present his/her collection to the entire class for a final evaluation.
+The collection developed for the final presentation can then be used as the founding of student’s personal portfolio.

 I want to be a better designer to better serve my clientsRead the full story

 Barbara is a product designer who came to Milan to take the Accessory Design Master program at Politecnico, also graduated in Fashion Business at Marangoni, then decided to further specialize in Bag design at Arsutoria.
 She has also learned about jewelry design techniques that combines within her bag design.
 Currently she works as consultant designer developing special project for prominent brands.← Back

 I want to expand my knowledge on drawing techniquesRead the full story